-Posted: A year ago, last updated 9 days ago.
+Posted: 15 months ago, last updated 3 months ago.

 In the first mystery, The Haunted Island, you get a call about a ghost on the island.
 You set about solving the mystery by collecting the ingredients needed for an explosive device, to see if a ghost is inside a cave.
 As you do this you talk with different characters and trade items with them to get the ones you need.

 It can seem like solving these puzzles is all a bit random, but that's because the puzzles aren’t really the point of the game, and neither is solving the case.
 It's the interactions with the world and the people that live in it that's the real enjoyment.
 As you get into this strange location there's an endearing off-beat feel to the inhabitants and find that it's surprisingly moreish like the Monkey Island games.

 The second game, The Case of the Invisible Wizard, you follow up the original mystery but now have a notebook with assorted stickers.
 This helps you keep track of the people you've met and what they need to trade for the items you want.

 As with the first game, it's the humour and character that takes centre stage here.
 You can note things like "This makes her much more suspicious then she realizes" and "Insists she is not suspicious."